MIMIC-D: Multi-modal Imitation for MultI-agent Coordination with Decentralized Diffusion Policies: Simulated Experiments

 \subsubsection{Two-Agent Swap}

 We consider an environment, which we call ``Swap,'' that involves two agents who are trying to swap positions with one another while avoiding a central obstacle on a unitless X-Y coordinate plane.
-This environment involves six possible modes of achieving the swapping of positions, as shown in~\cite{bhatt2024multinash}: two trivial interaction modes where both agents pass on opposite sides of the obstacle, and four nontrivial modes where both agents go on the same side of the obstacle and one yields to the other.
+This environment involves six possible modes of achieving the swapping of positions, as shown in~\cite{bhatt2025multinash}: two trivial interaction modes where both agents pass on opposite sides of the obstacle, and four nontrivial modes where both agents go on the same side of the obstacle and one yields to the other.
 A visualization of the environment and expert demonstration trajectories is shown in Fig.~\ref{fig:swap-env}.
-Here, coordination is crucial to ensure that agents avoid collisions with one another, but also elevated in difficulty because of how symmetric the setup is, thus making it more difficult for agents to see a ``best'' mode of operation.
+Here, coordination is crucial to ensure that agents avoid collisions with one another, and the difficulty is elevated because of how symmetric the setup is, thus making it more difficult for agents to see a ``best'' mode of operation.
+The training dataset was evenly distributed across the six solution modes to ensure balanced coverage of the multi-modal behavior.